-The ice referee will monitor the set-up of scenery and report any violation of time allotment to the Referee.
+The Ice Referee monitors the set-up of scenery and reports any violation of time allotment to the Referee.

-After 1 minute warm-up, the event speaker will announce in the microphone that 30 seconds are remaining.
-No other announcement will be made before the start of the music.
+After 1 minute warm-up, the event speaker announces in the microphone that 30 seconds are remaining.
+No other announcement is made before the start of the music.
 It is recommended to post a timer visible to the team.